ViktorWelbers/Bring-CLI/README.md

 # Bring!
 App - CLI

 Welcome to the Bring!
-App Command Line Interface (CLI) for Windows, a convenient tool designed exclusively for Windows users.
+App Command Line Interface (CLI) for Windows, a convience tool.
 This CLI empowers you to effortlessly manage your shopping list and recipes directly from the command line.
-One of its standout features is the ability to seamlessly integrate recipes into your shopping list, simplifying your meal planning and grocery shopping.
+Its standout feature is the ability to seamlessly integrate recipes into your shopping list, simplifying your meal planning and grocery shopping.

 This was created because I got tired of remembering recipes and manually adding the ingredients to my shopping list.